nondejus/AwesomeUnityCommunity/README.md

 * [BepInEx](https://github.com/BepInEx/BepInEx) - Unity game patcher and plugin framework.
 * [UnityRustPlugin](https://github.com/keijiro/UnityRustPlugin) - An example showing how to write a Unity native plugin in Rust.
 * [UnityElevatorCompiler](https://github.com/m3rt32/UnityElevatorCompiler) - A plugin that plays elevator music while Unity compiles your code. :cool:
+* [Atlas Unity](https://github.com/wooga/atlas-unity) - This plugin provides tasks to run unity batchmode commands in gradle.
+It runs and reports unity unit-tests and is able to export .unitypackage files.

 ### :eyes: Visual Scripting <a name="visual-scripting"></a>